White Spots on the Nails: Where do They Come From?

 - Using strong cleaning chemicals without gloves.

-- Always painting your nails.
+- Constantly painting your nails.

 How can you avoid white spots on your fingernails?